Your Ultimate Guide to Sugar Substitutes

 Sorbitol, Maltitol and Other Sugar Alcohols

-Xylitol and erythritol are the best of the sugar alcohols.
-The rest—sorbitol, maltitol and mannitol – are cheaper to produce.
-They won’t affect blood sugar, but they’re much more likely to cause bloating and gas in smaller doses.[12]
+Sorbitol, maltitol and mannitol are cheaper to produce than xylitol or erythritol and won’t affect blood sugar, but they’re much more likely to cause bloating and gas in smaller doses.[12]
 If you’re not prone to digestive issues, you’ll likely be able to tolerate a few grams a day without problem.

 Raw Honey